sammywachtel/pottery/backend/README.md

 ## Overview

 FastAPI-based backend for managing pottery items with photos.
-Uses Google Cloud services (Firestore for metadata, Cloud Storage for photos) with JWT authentication and comprehensive quality gates.
+Uses Google Cloud services (Firestore for metadata, Cloud Storage for photos) with Firebase Authentication and comprehensive quality gates.

 ## 🚀 Quick Start